NIEM/NIEM.github.io/model/concepts/namespace/def.md

-a schema that defines properties and types, managed by a common authoritative source
+a collection of properties and types, managed by a common authoritative source